Semi-supervised Salient Object Detection with Effective Confidence Estimation: Abstract

 \section{Abstract}

-The success of existing salient object detection models relies on a large pixel-wise labeled training dataset.
-However, collecting such a dataset is not only time-consuming but also very expensive.
-To reduce the labeling burden, we study semi-supervised salient object detection, and formulate it as an unlabeled dataset pixel-level confidence estimation problem by identifying pixels with less confident predictions.
-Specifically, we introduce a new latent variable model with an energy-based prior for effective latent space exploration, leading to more reliable confidence maps.
-With the proposed strategy, the unlabelled images can effectively participate in model training.
-Experimental results show that the proposed solution, using only 1/16 of the annotations from the original training dataset, achieves competitive performance compared with state-of-the-art fully supervised models.
+The success of existing salient object detection models relies on a large pixel-wise labeled training dataset, which is time-consuming and expensive to obtain.
+We study semi-supervised salient object detection, with access to a small number of labeled samples and a large number of unlabeled samples.
+Specifically, we present a pseudo label based learning framework with a Conditional Energy-based Model.
+We model the stochastic nature of human saliency labels using the stochastic latent variable of the Conditional Energy-based Model.
+It further enables generation of a high-quality pixel-wise uncertainty map, highlighting the reliability of corresponding pseudo label generated for the unlabeled sample.
+This minimises the contribution of low-certainty pseudo labels in optimising the model, preventing the error propagation.
+Experimental results show that the proposed strategy can effectively explore the contribution of unlabeled data.
+With only 1/16 labeled samples, our model achieves competitive performance compared with state-of-the-art fully-supervised models.